GEOG 871

 Assignment #2 is to create a project charter for the City of Metropolis Geodatabase Design and Development Project.

 In this scenario, you are the City's project manager (Lucille Geodata in the Public Works Department) assigned responsibility for the City of Metropolis Geodatabase Development Project.
 The City of Metropolis RFP for contractor services was prepared by you and other City project team members.
-This request for proposal (RFP) document provides details information about the project scope and management and is the formal means for soliciting proposals from and selected a contractor to carry out project work in collaboration with the City's project team.
+This request for proposal (RFP) document provides details information about the project scope and management and is the formal means for soliciting proposals from and selecting a contractor to carry out project work in collaboration with the City's project team.
 As stated in Section 1 of the RFP, the project involves the development of an ArcGIS geodatabase (that contains up-to-date data on City signs, pedestrian walk signal devices, and ADA pedestrian hazards) AND custom GIS applications that support future City access and update of the data.
-Work includes database design, evaluation and use of existing data sources, field data collection, and application development for ongoing City database update.
+Work includes database design, evaluation and use of existing data sources, field data collection, and application development for ongoing City database updates.

 As City Project Manager, it is your responsibility to create a charter for this project as a way to summarize the project scope, timing, resources, management, business case, and confirm commitments from key City stakeholders.
-The sponsor of this project, Director of the City's Public Works Department, has asked you to prepare the project charter.
+The sponsor of this project, the Director of the City's Public Works Department, has asked you to prepare the project charter.

 Your Submittal for Assignment #2